 It’s easy for new users to get overwhelmed by the amount of content posted on TikTok every day.
 When posting their own TikToks, people don’t often get the right amount of traffic and that’s mostly because of the posting times.
 So, what is the best time to post on TikTok?

 It’s pretty obvious that your content and audience play a massive role in determining the success of your TikTok videos.
 However, if you’ve researched your target market and have a good understanding of what type of content your audience wants to see but are still not getting the traffic you want, the issue might be the reach.

 The best way to solve that issue is by timing your posts.
 You don’t want to post something when your audience is otherwise occupied.
 By the time they’re free, your post would have been overtaken by hundreds of other TikTok videos.

 In this article, we’ll go over questions like what is the best time to post on TikTok, along with some tips on how you can nail it.

 So, What’s the Best Time to Post on TikTok?

-If we consider global statistics and analytics, based on the majority of the user base, the best time to post on TikTok is between 5 AM to 10 AM or 7 PM to 11 PM (regardless of the timezone).
+The best time to post on TikTok according to global statistics and analytics is between 5 AM to 10 AM or 7 PM to 11 PM (regardless of the timezone).

 However, to paint a more accurate picture, it all comes down to what timezone you’re in, where your audience is located, and the type of audience you are trying to reach.
 Influencer Marketing Hub conducted a study of over 100,000 posts each day of the week according to Eastern Standard Time (EST).